orhun/personal-blog/content/introducing-ratty.md

 <q>Well, what's the upside of that?</q>

 Basically, the command line becomes the direct interface for everything.
-You can write code, interact with system and render graphics all in the same place, which why TempleOS feels so unusual compared to conventional operating systems.
+You can write code, interact with the system and render graphics all in the same place, which is why TempleOS feels so unusual compared to conventional operating systems.

-In [one of the livestreams](https://youtu.be/urO4RTEsPBg?si=sQh2WZktOUoXmd5y&t=1040) where Terry was demonstrating the features of TempleOS, he first draws a 3D mesh and then directly preview it in the command line:
+In [one of the livestreams](https://youtu.be/urO4RTEsPBg?si=sQh2WZktOUoXmd5y&t=1040) where Terry was demonstrating the features of TempleOS, he first draws a 3D mesh and then directly previews it in the command line:

 <video controls width="60%">
   <source src="templeos-commandline.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>

-Then he proceeds to import the sprite next the code and uses it there:
+Then he proceeds to import the sprite next to the code and uses it there:

 <video controls width="60%">
   <source src="templeos-editor.mp4" type="video/mp4">